 - Writing A Rough Draft & Submitting

 Like most academic tasks, the personal essay format can be easily outlined in five-paragraphs.
 Start with an introductory paragraph.
 It gives your reader a clear understanding of what the story will be about.
-Then, catch their attention and motivate them to read the rest of the paper with your awesome title.
+Then, catch their attention and motivate them to read the rest of the paper with an awesome title.
 As you can see learning how to write a personal essay doesn’t have to be a pain when the process is clearly explained.

 The following step requires students to include a thesis statement to the introduction and all the points you would like to discuss.